 MOD ATU/35A32/1

-RESOLUTION 100 (Geneva, 2022)
+RESOLUTION 100 (Rev. New Delhi, 2024)

 A common emergency number for Africa

-(Geneva, 2022)
+(Geneva, 2022; New Delhi, 2024)

-The World Telecommunication Standardization Assembly (Geneva, 2022),
+The World Telecommunication Standardization Assembly (New Delhi, 2024),

 recalling

-a) that Resolution 136 (Rev. Dubai, 2018) of the Plenipotentiary Conference encourages Member States to explore the possibility of introducing a globally harmonized emergency number to supplement existing domestic emergency numbers, taking into account the relevant ITU-T Recommendations;
+a) that Resolution 136 (Rev. Bucharest, 2022) of the Plenipotentiary Conference encourages Member States to explore the possibility of introducing a globally harmonized emergency number to supplement existing domestic emergency numbers, taking into account the relevant ITU-T Recommendations;

 b) that Recommendation ITU-T E.161.1 provides that a Member State that is planning to introduce an emergency number could use either 112 or 911; and that a Member State that is planning to introduce a second alternative emergency number could use either 112 or 911, or both, which should be routed to the existing emergency number;

-c) that Resolution 34 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference invites Member States to consider introducing, in addition to their existing emergency numbers, a harmonized national/regional number for access to emergency services, taking into account the relevant ITU-T Recommendations,
+c) that Resolution 34 (Rev. Kigali, 2022) of the World Telecommunication Development Conference invites Member States to consider introducing, in addition to their existing emergency numbers, a harmonized national/regional number for access to emergency services, taking into account the relevant ITU-T Recommendations,

 considering

+a) the progress made in the implementation of this Resolution during the period 2022-2024, and the report of TSB Director to this assembly which shows;

-a) that not all Member States in Africa are using 112 as the single emergency number selected for the first time;
+b) that not all Member States in Africa are using 112 as the single emergency number selected for the first time;

-b) that not all Member States in Africa are using 911 as a secondary alternative emergency number;
+c) that not all Member States in Africa are using 911 as a secondary alternative emergency number;

+d) that some Member States in Africa have not implemented Recommendation ITU-T E.161.1;

-c) that there appears to be a trend to use numbers other than 112 and/or 911 for emergency communication by Member States in Africa;
+e) that there appears to be a trend to use numbers other than 112 and/or 911 for emergency communication by Member States in Africa;

-d) that such practices have an unfavourable effect on ease of access to emergency services for citizens of the African continent who move from one country to another;
+f) that such practices have an unfavourable effect on ease of access to emergency services for citizens of the African continent who move from one country to another;

-e) that such practices have an unfavourable effect on ease of access to emergency services for citizens from other parts of the world, since the numbers being used to access emergency services are not similar to what they are used to, i.e. 112 or 911;
+g) that such practices have an unfavourable effect on ease of access to emergency services for citizens from other parts of the world, since the numbers being used to access emergency services are not similar to what they are used to, i.e. 112 or 911,

-f) that some Member States in Africa have not implemented Recommendation ITU-T E.161.1,

 noting